amin111/PostBook/Readme.md

 3.1.
 All Post : Show all post
 3.2.
 Favriote Post : show only favriote one

-**It also provide retry functionality if user is not mapped to any post than it will ask for retry with diffrent user it will again redireted to login page**
+**It also provide retry functionality if user is not mapped to any post than it will ask for retry with diffrent user, on click it will redireted to the login page**

 4. Comment page : on click of post it will refrect to the comment page which have all comment against this post